mguo123/iris-ncats/README.md

 In terms of software structure, this effort can be thought of in a couple forms:
 1. as a standalone desktop Electron app (for OSX and Linux with future compatibility with Windows)
 2. as a web application that is ported through a basic http-server
-3. as a command-line interface for individuals who want more programmatic control
+3. as a command-line interface for individuals who want more programmatic control (repository can be found [here](https://github.com/alavertu/ncats_altman))

 The backend of Iris is written in Python while the front end is written in Javascript/CSS/HTML.
 These are instructions to install and run iris-ncats in debugging mode that can be used for developers.
 We recommend using OSX for running the debugging mode, as the Windows and Linux versions are still in pre-release.
 A self-contained Electron app for OSX will be available shortly.